guix77/truffle-cost/README.md

 ## Donations

-Donations are warmly accepted if you use and like this project:
+Donations in Ethereum and / or tokens are warmly accepted if you use and like this project:

     0x3e486ad2ca1e5b4a9b9088a1126f2961325aeaa7